tomasdimatteo99/toDoList/README.md

 # TO DO LIST APP USING CONSOLE
 ### Very simple to use.
 Just have to interact with the menu.
 ### Scroll using the arrow keys.
-Go into option pressing "ENTER".
+Go into an option pressing "ENTER".
 Follow the steps inside each option.
 ```
 What would you like to do?
  (Use arrow keys)